The Orvis Commitment

 Help the Orvis-Trout Unlimited 1,000 Miles Campaign reach its goal to reconnect 1,000 miles of fishable streams by repairing or replacing poorly constructed culverts throughout the U.S. Culverts are significant impediments to fish passage and survival—just as significant as a major dam—but the solution is dramatically simpler.
 Many need to be removed or modified, the cost is minimal, and the overall impact to many watersheds is significant.
 Funds raised by the Orvis-TU 1,000 Miles Campaign will go toward the engineering and removing of culverts, with the goal of reconnecting over 1,000 miles of fishable habitat.
-Presently, there are projects that involve culvert improvement or removal on Indian Creek, WA, Otter Creek, UT and Moose Run, VT to name just a few.
+In 2016, culvert removal/improvement projects will be focused on the Clark Fork Watershed (see Warm Springs Creek project details to the right).

 How a Culvert Repair Improves a Stream: